metacosm/articles/2022/en/red-hat-developers-blogs/josdk-part-3.md

 }
 ```

-As mentioned previously, your `Reconciler` implementation needs to be parameterized by your Custom Resource class
+As mentioned previously, your `Reconciler` implementation needs to be parameterized by your custom resource
-(`ExposedApp` in this instance).
+class (`ExposedApp` in this instance).

-By default, only one method is required to be implemented, the `reconcile` method.
-This method takes two parameters:
+By default, you have to implement only one method, called `reconcile()`.
+This method takes two parameters: the resource
-the resource for which the reconciliation got triggered and a `Context` object that allows your reconciler to retrieve
+for which the reconciliation was triggered, and a `Context` object that allows your reconciler to retrieve contextual
-contextual information from the SDK.
-If you are used to writing operators in Go, you might be surprised:
+information from the SDK.

+If you are used to writing Operators in Go, you might be surprised: Where is the watcher or informer
-where is the watcher or informer implementation, where is the manager?
-JOSDK takes care of wiring everything together so
+implementation, and where is the manager?
+JOSDK takes care of wiring everything together so that your reconciler
-that your reconciler implementation is called whenever a resource that it declares ownership of is modified, extracting
+implementation is called whenever there is a modification to a resource that the reconciler declares ownership of.
+The
-the resource in question and passing it to your `reconcile` method automatically without you having to do anything
+runtime extracts the resource in question and passes it to your `reconcile()` method automatically without you having to
-specific.
-As previously mentioned, as well, using the Quarkus extension for JOSDK also simplifies things further as it
+do anything specific.
+The Quarkus extension for JOSDK also simplifies things further by taking care of creating
-takes care of creating an `Operator` instance and registerin your reconciler with it.
+an `Operator` instance and registering your reconciler with it.

+### Controller configuration

-Let's take a look at how you can configure your reconciler before diving into the implementation of your reconciliation
+Let's look at how to configure your reconciler before diving into the implementation of your reconciliation logic.
+As
-logic.

-## Controller configuration

-In JOSDK parlance, the association of a `Reconciler` implementation and its associated configuration is called a
-`Controller`.
-You rarely will have to deal with `Controllers` directly, though, as a `Controller` instance is created
+explained above, the `Controller` associates a `Reconciler` with its configuration.
+You rarely have to deal
+with `Controller`s directly, though, because a `Controller` instance is created automatically when you register your
-automatically when you register your reconciler (or when the Quarkus extension does it automatically for you).
+reconciler (or when the Quarkus extension does it automatically for you).

-Looking at the logs of our operator as it starts, we can see:
+Looking at the logs of your Operator as it starts, you should see:

 ```shell
 INFO  [io.jav.ope.Operator] (Quarkus Main Thread) Registered reconciler: 'exposedappreconciler' for resource: 'class io.halkyon.ExposedApp' for namespace(s): [all namespaces]
 ```

-`exposedappreconciler` is an automatically generated name for your reconciler.
-You can also note that it is registered
+`exposedappreconciler` is the name that was automatically generated for your reconciler.

-to automatically watched all namespaces in your cluster.
-It will therefore receive any event associated with your custom
+Also note that the reconciler is registered automatically to watch all namespaces in your cluster.
+The reconciler will
+therefore receive any event associated with your custom resources, wherever it might happen on the cluster.
+Although
-resources wherever it might happen on the cluster.
-While this might be convenient when developing your controller, it's
+this might be convenient when developing your controller, it's not necessarily how you'd like your controller to operate
-not necessarily how you'd like your controller to operate when deployed to production.
-JOSDK offers several ways to
+when deployed to production.
+JOSDK offers several ways to control this particular aspect of association, and the Quarkus
-control this particular aspect and the Quarkus extension adds several more options as well.
+extension adds several more options as well.

-Let's look at the probably most commonly used option: the `@ControllerConfiguration`, which allows you, in particular,
+Let's look at what's probably the most common option: The `@ControllerConfiguration` annotation, which allows you to
-to configure which namespaces your reconciler will watch.
-This is done by setting the `namespaces` field of the
+configure, among other features, which namespaces your reconciler will watch.
+You can use the option by setting
-annotation to a list of comma-separated namespace names.
-If not set, which is the case by default, reconcilers are
+the `namespaces` field of the annotation to a list of comma-separated namespace names.
+If the field is not set, which is
-configured to watch all namespaces.
-An interesting option is also to be able to watch solely the namespace in which the
+the case by default, reconcilers are configured to watch all namespaces.
+An interesting option is to make the reconciler
-operator is deployed.
-This is accomplished by using the `Constants.WATCH_CURRENT_NAMESPACE` value for the
+solely watch the namespace in which the Operator is deployed.
+This restriction is imposed by specifying
-`namespaces` field.
+the `Constants.WATCH_CURRENT_NAMESPACE` value for the `namespaces` field.

-We won't go into the details of all the configuration options here as this is not our purpose but let's mention that you
+We won't go into the details of all the configuration options here, because that's not the topic of this article, but
-can also configure your controller programmatically and that you can also use the commonly used Quarkus mechanism of
+we'll mention that you can also configure your controller programmatically.
+Alternatively, you can take advantage of
-using an `application.properties` file, as is typical when
+the `application.properties` file commonly used in Quarkus, as is typical
-[configuring Quarkus applications](https://quarkus.io/guides/config-reference).
-One thing we will mention here, though,
-is that the name of your reconciler is used in `application.properties` for configuration options that affect your
+when [configuring Quarkus applications](https://quarkus.io/guides/config-reference).
+The name of your reconciler is used
+in `application.properties` for configuration options that affect your controller specifically.
+While a name is
-controller specifically.
-While this name is automatically generated based on your reconciler's class name, it might be
+automatically generated based on your reconciler's class name, it might be useful to provide one that makes more sense
-useful to provide one that makes more sense to you or that is easier to remember.
-This is done using the `name` field of
+to you or that is easier to remember.
+You can specify a name using the `name` field of the `@ControllerConfiguration`
-the `@ControllerConfiguration` annotation.
+annotation.

-Let's rename your reconciler and configure it to only watch the current namespace:
+Let's rename your reconciler and configure it to watch only the current namespace:

 ```java